balasubramaniam-ramasamy/docs-chatbot/frontend/README.md

 * Run below command and check your version in case of any weird errors
 * npm -v

+## localhost:portnumber is valid in Codespaces?
+Not really, you need replace the backend references mentioning with localhost to actual domain name.
+For Frontend, it will look like this https://ominous-system-r4xjr4w46j7c5q9g-4200.app.github.dev/auth/login

+For Nodejs backend instead of localhost:5000 replace with (actual) for e.g., https://ominous-system-r4xjr4w46j7c5q9g-5000.app.github.dev/api-docs/

+For FastAPI backend instead of localhost:5000 replace with (actual) for e.g., https://ominous-system-r4xjr4w46j7c5q9g-8000.app.github.dev/docs

+Please, note the port number's location - it is before the domain name - github.dev.

 ## Can I see the snapshots of the app?
 Yes, please refer below images.
 1. User Registration